 Rob Malouf, who runs SDSU’s certificate, reports that this semester in their corpus linguistics course, which can be applied to either the Computational Linguistics certificate or a separate Text Analytics certificate, there are “…2 big data students, 10 statistics majors, 8 linguistics majors, and 3 open university.
 I assume all of them are probably going to get at least one of the two certificates.”
 The Computational Linguistics certificate is the greater draw for linguistics students and the Text Analytics certificate draws more statistics students.
 The former also draws a few members of the community looking to get jobs in the tech industry.

 According to Anastasia Smirnova, SFSU’s certificate has “… attracted a variety of majors from different disciplines and colleges, including Anthropology, Classics, Journalism, Philosophy, Psychology, Creative Writing, Math, Computer Science, and Business.
 We also have received inquiries from non-matriculated students, but the enrollment for this particular group has been low.”
 Students who earn the certificate tend to go on to careers in the local Bay Area tech industry; some find “data science / technical linguist careers in industry.
 Others find non-technical linguistic jobs in tech companies.
 The comp ling classes are useful because even non-technical positions often have a technical component and require good quantitative skills.”
-At Monclair State, program head Prof. Anna Feldman reports that about 20 of 120 Linguistics majors choose the Language Engineering concentration within the major.
+At Montclair State, program head Prof. Anna Feldman reports that about 20 of 120 Linguistics majors choose the Language Engineering concentration within the major.

-4. Student Enrollment
+4. Student Enrollment and Justification of Stand-Alone (Type 2) Designation